OfficeDev/office-scripts-docs/docs/resources/samples/remove-hyperlinks-from-cells.md

 }
 ```

-## Office Scripts training video: Remove hyperlinks from each cell in an Excel worksheet
+## Training video: Remove hyperlinks from each cell in an Excel worksheet

 [![Watch step-by-step video on how to remove hyperlinks from each cell in an Excel worksheet](../../images/hyperlinks-vid.jpg)](https://youtu.be/v20fdinxpHU "Step-by-step video on how to remove hyperlinks from each cell in an Excel worksheet")